coda/packs-examples/README.md

 (Globally-installed npm packages link CLI scripts into your system path.
 Locally installed packages live in `./node_modules/.bin` and so are more easily used by updating your path.)

+### Initialize an Empty Project

+After you install in the SDK, run `coda init` to create the structure for a new project and install the necessary dependencies.

 ## Running Examples

 Use the `coda` commandline tool to execute formulas directly.
 For example: